Introduction & Background

 Building a more resilient Town of Leland requires careful, thorough planning efforts using sound, locally relevant data.
-Leland has been awarded financial assistance in the form of technical resources on behalf of the N.C.
+Leland was awarded financial assistance in the form of technical resources on behalf of the N.C.
 Division of Coastal Management’s (DCM) Resilient Coastal Communities Program (RCCP).
 The RCCP will advance coastal resilience efforts throughout the 20 coastal communities in North Carolina.
 The objectives of this program include:

-- Address barriers to coastal resilience in North Carolina at the local level, such as limited capacity, economic constraints, and social inequities;
+- Address barriers to coastal resilience in North Carolina at the local level, such as limited capacity, economic constraints, and social inequities.

-- Assist communities with risk and vulnerability assessments and developing a portfolio of planned and prioritized projects;
+- Assist communities with risk and vulnerability assessments and developing a portfolio of planned and prioritized projects.

 - Link communities to funding streams for project implementation.

 DCM partnered Moffatt & Nichol with the Town of Leland to conduct a Risk & Vulnerability Assessment.

 Available Presentations and Downloads

 Please use the links below to access our presentations and downloads from this program.